 A July 2017 New England Journal of Medicine study compared Actemra and corticosteroid treatments for temporal arteritis.
 In most cases, patients given high-dose corticosteroid drugs (like prednisone) experience a GCA relapse once they start tapering the dosage.
 Unfortunately, another 2015 study found 80% of corticosteroid therapy patients experience severe side effects, including osteoporosis, cataracts, diabetes and hypertension.
 In fact, This one-year trial randomly assigned 251 patients weekly or bimonthly Actemra injections combined either with a prednisone taper or placebo.

 At the study’s conclusion, 56% of patients given weekly Actemra injections reported experiencing sustained temporal arteritis remission.
 And 53% of subjects given Actemra injections every other week also reported sustained remission from all GCA symptoms.
 That’s around three times more effective than the 18% of subjects who experienced GCA remission after a 52-week prednisone taper.
 However, 14-15% of Actemra subjects reported serious adverse events, including neutropenia, gastroenteritis, pulmonary embolism and deep vein thrombosis.
 One Actemra study participant experienced anterior ischemic optic neuropathy (sudden loss of central or side vision).
-Researchers concluded that combining Actemra injections with a 26-week prednisone taper was superior for achieving GCA remission than the placebo.
+Researchers concluded that combining Actemra injections with a 26-week prednisone taper was superior for achieving GCA remission over the placebo.
 However, researchers also mentioned the need for longer follow-up to determine how long patients might enjoy sustained temporal arteritis remission.
 It’s possible that Actemra patients who achieve sustained remission going forward could simply discontinue use without any negative effects.

 GCA Patients Should Consider Actemra Side Effects Prior to Treatment